 Cockroaches can be a big concern for homeowners and businesses alike.
 Not only are these crawling insects synonymous with dirt and filth, but they can also spread a range of diseases, as well as trigger asthma and other allergies!

-More often than not, the first sign of cockroaches leads people to try a handful of do it yourself roach control options to exterminate these pests from their property.
-The issue is, that although they may seem to work, many of the popular home remedies for cockroaches have a limited effect and often result in the infestation returning.
+More often than not, the first sign of cockroaches at home fires up a search online for DIY cockroach control options to exterminate these pests.
+The issue is, that although some may yield initial results, many of the popular home remedies for cockroaches have a limited effect and often result in the infestation returning after time.

 Home remedies for cockroaches

 There are many DIY cockroach control options which are believed to exterminate roaches, as well as a handful of natural cockroach repellents.

 Fabric softener is believed to be an effective DIY cockroach killer.
 It is believed that fabric softener exterminates cockroaches by blocking the pores in their skin, causing them to suffocate.